SUSAT

+Similar devices include the Advanced Combat Optical Gunsight (ACOG), manufactured by Trijicon, and the Elcan Specter.

 Use

-SUSAT was the primary sighting system for the British Army's SA80 series weapons and L108 and L110 light machine guns.
+SUSAT was the primary sighting system for the British Army's SA80 series weapons.
+It was also used with L108 and L110 light machine guns, and mounted to L7 and L111 machine guns.
 It was phased out and replaced by ACOG and ELCAN sight units during mid-life upgrade programmes.

-As of March 2019 it is still in use with much of the UK armed forces due to budgetary constraints.
+As of March 2025 it is still in use with much of the UK armed forces – primarily reserve, rear-echelon and for training use due to budgetary constraints.

 It is (or has been) also used by the armies of Cameroon, Oman, Spain and Sweden, in assault rifles such as the Swedish Ak5B and the Spanish CETME LV, although after the replacement of the latter by the HK G36, those sights have been employed in Rheinmetall MG3 machine guns.

 A similar unit known as the L2A2 SUIT Sight was used on the L1A1 SLR.